 With a bit of luck your cat and dog are starting to get along nicely!
 Of course it might take many weeks or months of supervision to gain the confidence that they won’t hurt each other.
 It is quite ok to have the two separated every time you are out of the house, just in case something does happen.

 7. Warning signs

-Aggressive behavior by either animal are a sign that the relationship needs further work.
+Aggressive behavior by either animal is a sign that the relationship needs further work.
 Cats tend to wave their tail when anxious, take swipes with their paw, and stare intently at their foe.
 Huskies tend to get excited and move a lot, maybe try to pick the cat up in his/her jaw.

-However there is a fine line between play and fight.
+However, there is a fine line between play and fight.
 In this video the animals get along ok, despite the slightly aggressive behavior:

 For more information on introducing dogs to cats we recommend these resources that have further ideas on how to get a good result: